djluis/CQRS-Playground/README.md

 ## Credits

-The code base (starter-kit) was built by Jonathan Worthington and Carl Mäsak as part of their work at [Edument](http://www.edument.se/).
+The code base ('starter-kit' and 'sample-app') was built by Jonathan Worthington and Carl Mäsak as part of their work at [Edument](http://www.edument.se/).